 This snow princess cape is inspired by Princess Ann’s cape in Disney’s Frozen.
 I have two little girls and guess what they’ve been telling me they want to be for Halloween for the past 10 months?
-This cape is cute and functional and a pretty decent homage, if I do say so myself.
+This Princess Anna cape tutorial is cute and functional and a pretty decent homage, if I do say so myself.
 It’s also great for trick or treating on a cold night.

 For this project you will need: